Mamakhub/PVM/README.md

-# MarineHack - ESP32 GPS LoRa Communication System
+# Mamakhub - PVM

-A Personal Vehicle Monitor (PVM) system built on ESP32 that combines GPS tracking with LoRa mesh networking for maritime communication and emergency response.
+A Portect Vessel Module (PVM) system built on ESP32 that combines GPS tracking with LoRa mesh networking for maritime communication and emergency response.

 ## Project Overview